|

 The Louisiana History Page --People Of Louisiana

-----Cajun Country Information----Music and the Sounds of Louisiana-- People of Louisiana
+----Cajun Country Information----Music and the Sounds of Louisiana--

 There is a rich diversity of peoples in Louisiana.
 They include the original Indian inhabitants, plus the descendants of a variety of settlers, among whom were the French, Spanish, English, German,